-Both the HCT plan and the system expansion policy identify the Portland Central City to Gresham (in general, Powell Boulevard Corridor) as a Near-Term regional priority corridor.
+Both the HCT plan and the system expansion policy identify Portland Central City to Gresham in the vicinity of Powell Corridor as a Near-Term regional priority corridor.
 The rigorous HCT process included the application of 25 evaluation criteria approved by the Metro Council and Joint Policy Advisory Committee on Transportation.
 System Expansion policy targets were applied to both the SW and Powell corridors.
-While on many measures such as transit supportive land use and community support, regional network connectivity and integrated transportation system development the corridors scored equally.
-In terms of Housing needs supportiveness, Powell actually measured higher.
-In the areas of Financial capacity and partnership political leadership and ridership (particularly in projected increase) the SW corridor scored higher.
+While on many measures such as transit supportive land use and community support, regional network connectivity and integrated transportation system development, the corridors scored equally, Powell measured higher in Housing and Transportation Affordability Benefit and Region 2040 Connections.
+The SW corridor scored higher on total corridor ridership and funding potential.

 The SW corridor is currently in an AA process.
-Given the strong land use, community support, current ridership, and housing needs, the Powell corridor should move forward at this time.
-However, limits in regional and corridor financial capacity, partner leadership and future growth potential, the corridor is better suited to BRT in the short term.
+Given the strong land use, community support, current ridership, and housing needs, the Powell corridor is appropriate for a corridor plan this time.
+This plan should consider current limits in regional and corridor financial capacity, partnership opportunities, and future growth potential to determine the right range of short and long term transportation solutions.